Full-thickness rotator cuff tear

 Footprint (tendon insertion): often degenerative

 Critical zone: degenerative or trauma related

-They can be classified according to their shape or rather their geometry 2:
+They can be classified according to their shape, or rather, their geometry 2:

 They usually appear as hypoechoic or anechoic defects where fluid occupies the area of the torn tendon.
-Fluid in the region of the torn tendon can also allow increased through-transmission of the ultrasound beam and can accentuate the appearance of the underlying cartilage.
+Fluid in the region of the torn tendon can also allow increased through-transmission of the ultrasound beam and can thus accentuate the appearance of the underlying cartilage.